SiriusZYZ/Notes/slbs/hrQA.md

    9. After I refactored the code, the problem was solved.
 And I also publish it on github if someone need it.

+## DFOS project

+> Field experience
+> So our team has a DTS equipment, and a friend of my mentor has a DAS equipment.
+They somehow got in touch with a oil field service company in 克拉玛依, they want to see if DFOS could help them estimate the main production section in some heavy oil well.
+We went there in twenty-twenty-one.
+The logging is done by lower a continuous tubing into the auxiliary pipe.
+We used the DTS and the DAS to monitor the well when they change production

+> Conclusion / details
+- To be brief, the whole project is about how to estimate the flow condition in the wellbore using data from Distributed Fiber Optic Sensor.
+To be specific, we want to know the flow rate, gas oil ratio, or GOR, water cut, and so on.
+The data we have are from Distributed Temperature Sensing, also known as DTS, and Distributed Acoustic Sensing, or DAS.
+The first one provide you with the temperature distribution along the wellbore, while the latter one provide the dynamic strain rate distribution.
+- To solve this problem, we need to combine these data with the flow model and the thermodynamic model.
+We also need some signal processing technique to understand DAS data better.
+- The most difficult part of this project, would be the lack of data.
+We can not solve the problem without other constrain, such as the well completion, the formation or reservoir information.
+We also need the PLT data to validate if our model works correctly.
+- This kind of difficulty could be solved by cooperate with oil field service company or the oil field owner.
+We are also working on establishing a simulation process using finite element model, to do some experiment.
+- This project is also challenging in modeling, parameters calculation, inversion process, and other way.
+But I managed to solve them already.
+Anyway, I hope the data problem would be solved very soon.

 # Profile

+## advantages and disadvantages?

+for advantages:
+- I have strong learning ability, which means I can learn things fast and well, even through self-learning.
+I kind of learn by myself in most of my curriculum in a very short time, but my test scores are high.
+My GPA is 3.7.
+- I have multi-tasking skills.
+Normally, I need to make progress on more than three different task a day this year.
+But I handle them quite well.
+Normally, I would read articles of my research direction, write a compendium, stuff like that.
+In the afternoon, most of the team member are working in the office, so I prefer do the collaborative work,
+- I am able to

+## biggest achievement?

+## your weakness? and how to compensate?

+## what do you see yourself in 3-5 years?

+## A word to describe yourself?

 ## collage life